Sondheim Theatre (was Queen’s Theatre)

-Although the Queen’s Theatre’s interior, designed in 1907 by WGR Sprague, still remains, the modern, glass-fronted exterior was built in 1959, repairing 1940 bomb damage from World War II.
+Although the Sondheim Theatre’s (was Queen’s Theatre) interior, designed in 1907 by WGR Sprague, still remains, the modern, glass-fronted exterior was built in 1959, repairing 1940 bomb damage from World War II.
 The modern foyer is a stark contrast between modern Fifties/Sixties exterior and warm red Edwardian interior of auditorium.
-More information

 Queen’s Theatre, Shaftesbury Avenue, London, W1V 8BA

 - Guide Dogs are Welcome – please notify theatre when booking

 - Tube: Piccadilly Circus or Leicester Square